Bicycling and Walking in Virginia

 VDOT's Bicycle and Pedestrian Program partners with other state agencies in the areas of multimodal planning, recreational trail planning, and bicycle and pedestrian safety.
 Program staff also assists with bicycle and pedestrian-related studies

-VDOT and the Department of Conservation and Recreation are working together to encourage non-motorized access as part of park master planning and the use of non-traditional transportation corridors, such as greenways, in our transportation mix.
-Greenways add to a healthy community by providing the opportunity to use alternate transportation modes and to have a place to exercise.
+VDOT and the Department of Conservation and Recreation work together to encourage non-motorized access to recreational areas as part of park master planning and the use of non-traditional transportation corridors, such as trails and greenways, in our transportation mix.
+Greenways provide communities with places to exercise and use alternative transportation modes safely.

-To support bicycle safety education programs, VDOT works with the Department of Education, the Department of Health's Center for Injury Prevention and the Department of Motor Vehicles.
+VDOT works with the Department of Motor Vehicles to support bicycle and pedestrian safety education programs.
 These programs help educators, civic groups and parents teach children about traffic rules and safe riding as well as help children gain bicycle handling skills.